Seagather/Marshal-Pundit-Reviews/README.md

 ## Github

-This site was developed on GitPod, using git and GitHub to host the repository.
+This site was developed on GitPod, using git and GitHub to host the repository as we cannot host a Python project on GitHub Page
-We cannot host a Python project on GitHub Pages it only allows us to host static websites..
+which only allows for static websites.
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 **Note:** It's important to contained our environment variables within a hidden env.py file which should never be pushed to GitHub by ensuring .gitignore has it secured.